SagerNet/SagerNet/README.md

 ## FEATURES

 * Full basic features
+* V2Ray WebSocket Browser Forwarding
 * Option to change the notification update interval
 * A Chinese apps scanner (based on dex classpath scanning, so it may be slower)
+* Proxy Chain
+* Advanced routing with outbound profile selection support

 ## TIPS

 * Click on the title to scroll to the first proxy or the selected proxy
 * Proxy list can be dragged by holding the progress bar
 * The Chinese apps scanner will only scan system apps if "Show system apps" is checked
-* ~~V2Ray browser forwarding is not yet available, only for developers to debug~~ Fixed

 ## OPEN SOURCE LICENSES